AdaCore/spark2014/docs/ug/en/source/concurrency.rst

 Currently GNATprove emits a check for each handler declaration saying that the corresponding interrupt might be already reserved.
 In particular, it might be reserved by either the system or the Ada runtime; see GNAT pragmas Interrupt_State and Unreserve_All_Interrupts for details.
-Once examined, they can be suppressed with pragma Annotate.
+Once examined, those checks can be suppressed with pragma Annotate.

 If pragma Priority or Interrupt_Priority is explicitly specified for a protected type, then GNATprove will check that its value is in the range of the